dwhieb/dissertation/README.md

 ### Running Scripts

 While the inferential statistics and data visualization for this thesis were produced using the [R programming language][R], R is not well suited to large-scale data manipulation or processing of large files (Adler [2010](#Adler2010): 157–158).
 Therefore it is generally recommended that data preprocessing be conducted using other programming languages.
 In linguistics, this is typically done with Python.
 However, since I am proficient in JavaScript and not Python, the scripts for this project are written in JavaScript (specifically Node.js, which runs JavaScript on a local computer).
-JavaScript (via Node.js) is however gaining traction in data science,[^node-data-science] a trend which is expected to continue.
+JavaScript (via Node.js) is however gaining traction in data science, a trend which is expected to continue.

 Node also comes with the Node Package Manager (<abbr title='Node package manager'>npm</abbr>), which allows you to install packages that other programmers have written in Node.
-Any public package in the npm registry may be installed by running `npm install {package-name}` from the command line.
+Any public package in the npm registry may be installed by running `npm install {package-name}` from the command line in the folder you would like to install it in.

 For more information about Node.js and npm, visit the [Node.js][Node] and [npm][npm] websites.

 You will need to download Node and npm in order to run many scripts in this project.
-You can download both pieces of software from the [Node.js web page][Node].
-The scripts in this repository were written using Version 12 of Node, so you may need to download that specific version in order for the scripts in this project to work correctly.
+You can download both pieces of software at once from the [Node.js web page][Node].
+The scripts in this repository were written using Version 14 of Node, so you may need to download that specific version in order for the scripts in this project to work correctly.

-Once Node is installed on your computer, any Node script can be run from the command line with the command `node {filename}`.
+Once Node is installed on your computer, any Node script can be run from the command line with the command `node {path-to-file}`.

-NPM also allows you to save commonly-used command line commands as project-specific scripts, saving you from having to retype the command and all its arguments each time you want to run it.
+npm also allows you to save commonly-used command line commands as project-specific scripts, saving you from having to retype the command and all its arguments each time you want to run it.
 You can run any of the npm scripts in this repository from the command line following the format `npm run {script-name}`.

 ### Installing the Project